yaoyuhan/pyraf-dbsp/docs/quickstart.md

 	mdkir raw
 	cp *.fits raw

+#### General user

 Start `ipython` and load the script (skip this if you are on Caltech astro network):

 	%run /path/to/dbsp.py

+####  Caltech astro network users

-For users on the Caltech astro network, log in to any machine and execute: [ENVIRONMENT TO BE SORTED OUT ???????????]
+For users on the Caltech astro network, log in to any machine [ENVIRONMENT TO BE SORTED OUT ???????????] and execute:

+	cp -r /home/ia/DBSP_pipeline/uparm .
+	mkiraf (important: say no when asked if you want to restart uparm)

 	/usr/local/EPD/epd-7.2.2/bin/ipython
 	%run /home/ia/DBSP_pipeline/dbsp_new.py